do6uk/meshcore_multitcp/README.md

 python3 meshcore_multitcp.py -d Device-IP:PORT -s Server-IP:PORT [-q|-v]

--d sets IP & port of your companion radio
+/-d sets IP & port of your companion radio
--s sets IP & port of the machine this script listens to clients -q minimizes CLI-output
+/-s sets IP & port of the machine this script listens to clients /-q minimizes CLI-output
--v maximizes CLI-output
+/-v maximizes CLI-output

 After meshcore_multitcp is running you can connect your clients to IP/port set with -s